proflamyt/300days-of-hacking/Topic31/CyberSocCTF/README.md

 After extracting the fingerprints, the next step was simple: enforce them in our Django application.

-We created a Python decorator that checks incoming requests against the JSON file of known browser fingerprints.
+I then created a Python decorator that checks incoming requests against the JSON file of known browser fingerprints.

 If the client’s JA4 fingerprint is in the whitelist → request is allowed.

 If not → request is blocked.

 This way, we could easily protect specific endpoints without changing the core logic of our application.
 Only legitimate browsers could reach the sensitive parts of the system, and any automated scripts or custom clients were effectively stopped in their tracks.

 ```
 import os